tomwolfe/metamorphic-core/README.md

     python src/cli/main.py
     ```

-4.  **Review the CLI and API server logs.** The CLI will print messages indicating it's constructing the prompt and calling the API. **The API server logs will show the receipt of the request by `/genesis/drive_workflow`, the initiation of the WorkflowDriver**, starting, selecting the next 'Not Started' task, generating a plan, executing steps (which might involve generating code and writing it), automatically running tests/reviews, and finally updating the status of the task in `ROADMAP.json`.
+4.  **Review the API server logs.** The logs will show the `WorkflowDriver` starting, selecting the next 'Not Started' task, generating a plan, executing steps (which might involve generating code and writing it), automatically running tests/reviews, and finally updating the status of the task in `ROADMAP.json`.
 5.  **Check the updated `ROADMAP.json`** to see the status of the task.
 6.  **Review any generated code** (e.g., in `src/api/routes/`) and the logs for details on the execution and Grade Report.